 The month of October, every year, sees Delhi enveloped in a thick blanket of pollutants.
 While the rising population of vehicles on the roads add to the rising pollution, the burning of stubble in Haryana and Punjab still remain the major cause of the worsening air quality in the national capital.

 Delhi has already seen two weeks of poor air quality in the month of October alone.
-To tackle the issue, Graded Response Action Plan has been implemented for the second year in a row.
+To tackle the issue, Graded Response Action Plan has been implemented.
+This is the second year of its implementation which was first initiated in 2017.

 In an interview with Hindustan Times, Sunita Narain, a member of the Supreme Court-appointed panel Environment Pollution, which implements GRAP, said :